Labour’s private school tax plans may damage equality progress – education chief

 Labour’s plan to charge VAT on private school fees could hit girls “hardest”, an education chief has suggested.

-Donna Stevens, chief executive of the Girls’ School Association (GSA), said Labour’s policy could be “damaging” to progress made in gender equality.
+Donna Stevens, chief executive of the Girls’ Schools Association (GSA), said Labour’s policy could be “damaging” to progress made in gender equality.

 Addressing headteachers of girls’ schools at the GSA annual conference in the Cotswolds on Monday, Ms Stevens highlighted “emerging political threats”.